 Kirill Dmitriev, head of the Russian Direct Investment Fund (RDIF) and special presidential representative for investment and economic cooperation with foreign countries, stated June 5 at the St. Petersburg International Economic Forum (SPIEF) that he believes that “China could join the [Bering Strait] project.”

-For Soloviev, a logical gathering point for all those goods would be in Harbin, China.
-Harbin is in the Chinese province of Heilongjiang, the nation’s most northeasterly province China.
-Harbin is a major industrial center, and its urban population has approximately 9.7 million people.
+A logical gathering point for that cargo, Soloview said, is Harbin, the industrial hub of China’s far-northeastern Heilongjiang province.
 One place that the cargo from China and other countries could cross into Russia would be at Heihe, China, which is across the Amur River (called the Heilongjiang River in China) from the Russian city of Blagoveshchensk.
-In 2023, the Russians and Chinese built a highway bridge connecting Heihe and Blagoveshchensk.
+In 2022, the Russians and Chinese built a highway bridge connecting Heihe and Blagoveshchensk.
 They also built a railway bridge across a different portion of the Amur River connecting Nizhneleninskoye in Russia’s Jewish Autonomous Oblast with Tongjiang in China’s Heilongjiang province.
-Soolview identified other additional places where Chinese cargo could pass into Russia.
+Soloview identified other additional places where Chinese cargo could pass into Russia.